fuscata857/RINGCOIN/README.md

 Discovering and investing in the aerospace industry and space companies Discovery of future strategic companies and technology improvement of virtual currency The pre-issuance quantity is about 4 million, and it is not for personal use.
+This coin is designed to control the initial issuance so that a small number of users cannot monopolize too many coins in the beginning.

 Specially designed 6.5 carat diamond ring event!!!!!